Jashwanthi928/Max-Pro/README.md

 3.Click on the max profit menu.

-4.The max profit contains itemname,profit,price,demand sections.
+4.The max profit menu contains itemname,profit,price,demand sections.

-5.The retailer have to enter data according to these sections.
+5.you have to enter data according to these sections.

-6.Retailer have to enter data one by one separated by comma's.
+6.Enter data one by one separated by comma's.

-7.After entering all the data you need to submit the data.
+7.After entering all the data, submit the data.

 8.Then,you will get the list of items and quantity which you need to buy.